dansmyers/ComputerOrganizationAndArchitecture/Final_Exam_Review/README.md

 4. Derive Amdahl's Law.

-5. Easy Amdahl's Law problem: branch instructions account for 25% of the instruction mix in a particular program' sworkload.
+5. Easy Amdahl's Law problem: branch instructions account for 25% of the instruction mix in a particular program's workload.
 Estimate the performance impact of speeding up branch instructions by a factor of 1.5.